zowe/docs-site/docs/extend/extend-apiml/custom-metadata.md

     * **`authentication`**

    This value applies the Authentication load balancing schema.
-This is a sticky session functionality based on the ID of teh user.
+This is a sticky session functionality based on the ID of the user.
 The user ID is understood from the Zowe SSO token on the client's request.
 Requests without the token are routed in a round robin fashion.
 The user is first routed in a round robin fashion, and then the routed instance Id is cached.
 The instance information is used for subsequent requests to route the client to the cached target service instance.
 This session's default expiration time is 8 hours.
 After the session expires, the process initiates again.

     In default configuration, this cache is stored on each Gateway instance.
 You can choose to distribute this cache between the Gateway's instances.
 To do so, follow the steps described in [Distributed load balancer cache](../../user-guide/api-mediation/api-gateway-configuration.md#distributed-load-balancer-cache).